icm7216/mcalendar/README.md

     -c, --console                    output console
     -f, --config=FILE                Use YAML format file.
-    -y, --holidays                   Display holidays and anniversaries in YAML file
+    -y, --holidays                   Display holidays and anniversaries in YAML file -w, --wday                       Number of days for each day of the week in this month
 ```

 ## License